 If you would like any further information, please contact our Data Protection Officer.

+The security of your data is a priority at Burnetts.
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We also limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know and they can only process your personal data on our instructions and will be subject to a duty of confidentiality.
 In addition, we have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 For how long will we store your personal data?

 We will store your data after collection.
 The length of storage can be found here.
 Our storage periods take into account how long we need to keep data in the event of any claims or litigation; compliance with legal obligations; guidance from our regulator and the nature of the data we hold.

 Under the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
 In summary, these rights are to:

 - Be informed about how we are processing your data